aimms/documentation/dataexchange/mapping.rst

 The :token:`name-binds-to` attribute provides a way of binding the name of an element in a JSON or XML file to an index in your AIMMS model.
 You would typically use this if a JSON or XML file holds elements with different names but with the same structure.
 Rather than creating a mapping for each of the elements you can create a mapping where the element names serves as an extra index in the binding of the multi-dimensional identifiers mapped to the values contained in each of the elements.

-The :token:`name-regex` attribute should be used in conjuction with a :token:`name-binds-to` attribute, to specify a regular expression to restrict the element to which the :token:`name-binds-to` attribute should be applied.
+The :token:`name-regex` attribute should be used in conjunction with a :token:`name-binds-to` attribute, to specify a regular expression to restrict the element to which the :token:`name-binds-to` attribute should be applied.

 With the :token:`name-regex-prefix` attribute you can specify a prefix that is used in the JSON, XML, CSV or Excel file, but which should not be included in the element names in the model.
 Note that the value of the :token:`name-regex-prefix` attribute is automatically prepended to the regular expression specified in the :token:`name-regex` attribute, and subsequently removed from the match if a match has been found.